gbbenson68/tic-tac-toe-new/README.md

 Please feel free to contact me at ```guy dot b dot benson at gmail dot com``` for issues.

 ### To-dos
+* I should really add a "Game Number" to the board somewhere to let the user know which game is being played.
+* I'd like to put the game board inside a slightly larger ```<div>``` which displays "finished" vs "open" by a different color of the larger ```<div>``` background.
+* I would like to get rid of the explicit "game search" form and enable the retrieval of a game via buttons, but there is some event bubbling happening which I have not resolved.
+* The determination of the player who should be playing would be easier if there were information in the ```game``` object about whose turn it is.
+As it is, if we assume that **X** always goes first, if the number of **X** values minus the number of **O** values isn't equal 0, it's **O**'s turn, otherwise it's **X**'s turn.
 * At some point, I would like to make this a fully-interactive two-player game which can be played asynchronously.
 I estimate that it will take another 10-12 hours of dedicated work to achieve that.
 * The code could be cleaned up a little bit.
 I would like to paramaterize the HTML so that there are no hard-coded values in the underlying JavaScript.
 * The CSS used in the rendering can be greatly improved.
 Unfortunately, as this is a weakness of mine, I would need to gain some knonwledge and experience before providing a *shit hot* experience.
 Ideally, I would be using more of Bootstrap for this.